 At the 15th Anniversary of the Spectrum Scholarship Program ALA’s Council adopted a resolution honoring Spectrum, crediting its introduction to then American Library Association Executive Director Elizabeth Martinez and ALA President Betty Turock (2013 ALA Tribute#4 Annual Conference).

 In 2018, Spectrum has demonstrated its success.
 The Spectrum Scholarship Program has funded 1,063 masters degree scholarships and 18 Doctoral Fellows.
 Our Anniversary theme is Spectrum's 20 Years: A Celebration of Community.
-To support our celebration, volunteers are serving as Cohort Champions for each of our 20 years to help strengthen and broaden connections within our Spectrum Community.
-These alumni are honoring our founding champion's investment and vision for Spectrum by strengthening connections within each cohort, expanding local networks of librarians of color, and supporting one another in raising visibility and funds for the Spectrum Scholarship Program.
+To support our celebration, volunteers served as Cohort Champions for each of our 20 years to help strengthen and broaden connections within our Spectrum Community.
+These alumni honored our founding champion's investment and vision for Spectrum by strengthening connections within each cohort, expanding local networks of librarians of color, and supporting one another in raising visibility and funds for the Spectrum Scholarship Program.

-As part of Spectrum's 20th Anniversary, we are sharing reflections on our history.
-Community members with historical information about the Spectrum Initiative and Scholars interested in sharing reflective pieces in honor of the Anniversary are invited to contact us at firstname.lastname@example.org.
+Community members with historical information about the Spectrum Initiative and Scholars interested in sharing reflective pieces are invited to contact us at firstname.lastname@example.org.